ybettan/VirtioForNewbies/README.md

   <img width="300" height="300" src="images/drivers_communication.png">
 </p>

-As describe in the [virtio-specification](http://docs.oasis-open.org/virtio/virtio/v1.0/virtio-v1.0.html) there are three different ways of implementing the transport of a virtio device:
+As describe in the [virtio-spec][virtio-spec], there are three different ways of implementing the transport of a virtio device:

   * **Over PCI bus** – we will focus on this one
   * Over MMIO